atsign-foundation/noports/docs/ssh-no-ports/guides/installs-at-scale.md

 ubuntu@f5040633c8a0:~$
 ```

-On another machine you can login to the container using the select MANAGER\_ATSIGN remembering to give the daemon a ssh key and the username.
+On another machine, you can log in to the container using the select MANAGER\_ATSIGN, remembering to give the daemon a ssh key and the username.

 ```
 ~/.local/bin/sshnp -f @cconstab -t @ssh_1  -h @rv_am -s -i ~/.ssh/id_ed25519 -u ubuntu  -d f5040633c8a0